Our MBA Program is taught by a combination of fulltime resident university lecturers and visiting lecturers.

 Prof. Dornberger is the Director of the SEPT Program and has a Professorship in development economics.
 His academic and professional focus is especially on innovation in SMEs, innovation policy, entrepreneurship promotion and internationalization processes.

-Prof. Dr. Robert Kappel (Senior Research Fellow, GIGA Hamburg)
+Prof. Dr. Robert Kappel (Prof. Emeritus, Leipzig University, GIGA Hamburg)

 Prof. Kappel is the Head of the German Institute of Global and Area-Studies (based in Hamburg) and has vast international experience in the field of development economics.
 He teaches in the field of value chain, particularly discussing the questions of upgrading and integration in global value chains.